-Providing services centred around the customer is key to Sydney Metro's ongoing success and building a solid customer base
+Providing services centred around the customer is key to Sydney Metro's ongoing success and building a solid customer base.
 Customers expect the provision of a service that is on time, clean, safe, comfortable, efficient, convenient, has the right information and has adequate customer service.
 These basics are key drivers of customer satisfaction.
 Sydney Metro's goal is to deliver a level of service that goes beyond satisfaction, makes it easy for customers to use the metro and encourages repeat use across the multiple types of journeys they may make.
 This will support TfNSW's goal of increasing the number of journeys taken on public transport by the public, both in the peak and off-peak periods.

 Sydney Metro provides a customer focus by addressing customer needs at all stages of the journey.
 A critical principle of Sydney Metro is that every effort will be made to make good connections to other modes, ensuring an easy and quick transfer.
-It is critical to customers that their journey is erstand Me monstrate awareness and appreciation of my needs, wants and requirements.
+It is critical to customers that their journey is seamless and well integrated across all connecting modes and that there is easy and safe access to connect to/from the metro.